 Malmö is a compact city, facilitating provision of collective services, including transport and bicycle pathways whilst simultaneously incorporating mixed use planning and green space; creating favourable conditions for sustainable urban development.

-In current efforts, as well as long-term planning, an underlying ambition of Malmö´s master plan is to create a sustainable and attractive city — particularly related to the three pillars of sustainability: social, economic and ecological sustainability.
+In current efforts, as well as long-term planning, an underlying ambition of Malmö´s master plan is to create a sustainable and attractive city — particularly related to the three pillars of sustainability: social, economy and ecology.

 The Environmental Building Programme South

-The cities of Malmö and Lund , in cooperation with Lund University, have jointly created a programme by which to support and facilitate sustainable construction.
-This programme MiljöByggprogramSYD (the Environmental Building Programme in Southern Sweden ) utilises a standardised classification system to compare building criteria, similar to eco-labelling schemes for white goods (electronics).
-The programme has 3 criteria levels (A, B and C) all of are stricter than national regulations (Boverket Byggregler, BRR).
+The cities of Malmö and Lund, in cooperation with Lund University, have jointly created a programme by which to support and facilitate sustainable construction.
+This programme utilises a standardised classification system to compare building criteria, similar to eco-labelling schemes for electronics.
+The programme has 3 criteria levels (A, B and C) and all of them are stricter than national regulations.

 Excellent arable land

-The South of Sweden (Skåne) contains some of the most fertile land in Europe .
-Skåne is an important agricultural region, with a defining character in terms of its cultural heritage.
+The South of Sweden (Skåne) contains some of the most fertile land in Europe.
 As Malmö expands, it attempts to balance growth with preservation of open areas for nature appreciation and food cultivation.
-The city aims to densify existing city areas with many new building sites located within the central vicinity or on former industrial sites in order to avoid over-exploitation of surrounding arable lands.
+The city aims to densify existing city areas with many new building sites located within the central vicinity or on former industrial sites in order to avoid over-exploitation of surrounding arable lands and urban sprawl.